-IM Justin Wang (TX), Editor-in-chief
+IM Justin Wang (TX), Editor-in-chief (Emeritus)

-WFM Ellen Wang (NY), Managing Editor and Designer
+WIM Ellen Wang (NY), Co-Editor-in-Chief & Designer

-NM Davis Zong, Jr. (NY), Editor
+FM Davis Zong, Jr. (NY), Co-Editor-in-Chief

 Anjali Lodh (IA), Designer

-Anjali Lodh is a 9th grader at West High School in Iowa.
+Anjali Lodh is a rising 11th grader at West High School in Iowa.
 She is the current Iowa Girls Chess Champion and represented Iowa in the Ruth Haring Girls Tournament of Champions in 2019, 2020, and 2022 as well as representing Iowa in the Barber Tournament of Champions in 2021.
 She co-founded and runs a non-profit chess organization called “Chess Butterflies” dedicated to inspiring young girls to become confident chess players.
 She is an aspiring graphic designer and loves to design things in her free time.
 She has also written several articles for Iowa’s chess publication, “En Passant.”
 Some of her hobbies include playing violin, trumpet, playing tennis, and competing for her school’s Science Olympiad team.

 Roger Shi, Staff Writer

 Roger Shi is a 14-year-old Southern Californian with a USCF rating of 2122.
-He is a “Top Blogger” for chess.com and has posted many blogs on chess.com including one that has won “Chess.com’s Blog of The Month.”
+He is a “Top Blogger” for chess.com and has posted many blogs on chess.com including one that has won “chess.com’s Blog of The Month.”
 Roger is a USCF Expert and was the team captain of the “San Diego Sorcerers”, who won the 2021 K-8 USATN Tournament.
 He is a competitive soccer player, and a Manchester United and Golden State Warriors fan.
 You can check out his blogs on Chess.com at https://www.chess.com/blog/RodgyReports.

-Roger Zhang, Staff Writer
+NM Roger Zhang, Staff Writer